 1704.2.5.1 Fabricator approval.
 Special inspections during fabrications required by Section 1704 are not required where the work is done on the premises of a fabricator that is enrolled in a nationally accepted inspections program acceptable to the registered design professional in responsible charge. [registered and approved to perform such work without special inspection.
 Approval shall be based upon review of the fabricator's written procedural and quality control manuals and periodic auditing of fabrication practices by an approved agency.]
-At completion of fabrication, the acceptable [approved] fabricator shall submit a certificate of compliance to the owner and the registered design professional professional in responsible charge. [or the owner's authorized agent for submittal to the building official as specified in Section 1704.5 stating that the work was performed in accordance with the approved construction documents.]
-The certificate of compliance shall state that the work was performed in accordance with the approved construction documents.
+At completion of fabrication, the acceptable [approved] fabricator shall submit a certificate of compliance to the owner and the registered design professional in responsible charge. [or the owner's authorized agent for submittal to the building official as specified in Section 1704.5 stating that the work was performed in accordance with the approved construction documents.]

+was performed in accordance with the approved construction documents.
 The certificate of compliance shall also be made available to the Building Official upon request.